Aphididae

 Leaves may be covered in unsightly white aphid skin casts.

 Because aphids excrete a substance called honeydew, this provides an ideal environment for Sooty Mould fungus to grow.
 Removing the source of the honeydew will usually solve the sooty mould problem as well.
 Honeydew is also very attractive to ants, so they're often visible around aphid infestations.
-Fascinatingly, ants are known to protect aphids from predators, so they can collect the honeydew!
+Fascinatingly, ants are known to protect aphids from predators, a little bit like farmers protect cows: so the ants can collect the honeydew!

 Plants impacted